-If you obtain a multi-season permit, you may hunt during the archery, any legal weapon and muzzleloader seasons, but you must hunt on the type of unit specified on your permit-either spike or any bull-and you must use the appropriate weapon type for the season.
+New: If you obtain a multi-season spike elk permit, you may hunt during the archery, any legal weapon and muzzleloader seasons, but you must hunt on the type of unit specified on your permit and you must use the appropriate weapon type for the season.

-Permits for the general-season elk hunts will be available on different days in July 2022.
-See the article on page 14 for the exact sales dates and visit wildlife.utah.gov/biggame in early June to see purchase times and locations.
+Permits for the general-season elk hunts will be available on different days in July 2023.
+See page 15 for the exact sales dates and visit wildlife.utah.gov/biggame in early June to see purchase times and locations.